withparadox2/withparadox2.github.io/_posts/2020-06-04-adapt-to-new-api-of-slowly.md

   e.getMyID = _;
 }, 963, [1, 18, 46, 964, 356, 919, 965]);
 ```
-Since we don't have any information before signing in, thus `uid` can always be set as `0`.
+Since we don't have any information before signing in, thus `uid` can always be set to `0`.

 Combining all the code and optimizations metioned above together, we get to a final, feasible piece of code:
 ```javascript